entelect-incubator/.NET/Phase 3/Step 1/README.md

 ## **Install Newtonsoft.Json**

 Newtonsoft.Json is a popular high-performance JSON framework typically used to serialize and deserialize .Net objects.
-Install it on the Api project."
+Install it on the Api project.

 ![Newtonsoft.Json](Assets/2021-01-17-15-36-25.png)